-Nancy Kramer, Esq. is a veteran ADR professional who has served as a mediator in more than 600 cases covering a wide range of disputes with a particular emphasis on employment cases.
+Nancy Kramer, Esq. is a veteran ADR professional who has served as a mediator in more than 650 cases covering a wide range of disputes with a particular emphasis on employment cases.
 Ms. Kramer also has significant experience in resolving disputes tied to family matters, co-op and condo disputes, personal injury, and contract cases.
 She has also arbitrated numerous employment matters.
 Ms. Kramer is a member of the JAMS Title IX panel, for which all panelists received extensive training.

 Ms. Kramer is known for her ability to relate well to a wide range of people and issues with energy and tenacity.
 Ms. Kramer's years of experience as a mediator have contributed to her deep love and trust in the ADR process, clients and organizations alike have benefitted from her expertise.
 Her breadth of experience, patience, and creativity help clients identify solutions to complex issues.

 - Mediated hundreds of employment cases involving allegations of wrongful termination; violation of FLSA; failure to promote; harassment; unlawful discrimination (race, gender, sexual orientation, disability, ethnic origin); and co-worker clashes; hostile work environment; retaliation, as well as breaches of non-compete and non-solicitation clauses.
 These cover a wide variety of industries including technology, recruitment, fashion as well as government agencies.
 Examples of cases successfully mediated include:

 - Fair Labor Standards Act (FLSA) case involving 14 nightclub employees, some still employed by defendant, many of whom spoke little English.